 AIDS Walk & Run Boston benefits AIDS Action Committee of Massachusetts, the leading provider of prevention and wellness services for people living with HIV/AIDS or at risk of contracting HIV/AIDS in Massachusetts.

 Many people who seek services at AIDS Action have more pressing, immediate priorities than managing their HIV status.
 This include homelessness, malnutrition, substance abuse, and/or domestic violence.
-For this reason, in addition to HIV counseling and testing, AIDS Action provides services in housing assistance and legal support.
+For this reason, in addition to HIV counseling and testing, AIDS Action provides services in housing assistance, legal support, and drug-user health.

 AIDS Action also operates the second largest needle exchange program in the Massachusetts.
 This program helps get used needles off the streets and reverses hundreds of potentially fatal overdoses a year through their opioid overdose prevention trainings and distribution of Narcan

 Walking for Zero: Zero Deaths.
 Zero New Infections.
 Zero Stigma.

 Through your support, AIDS Action Committee, along with the larger Getting to Zero Coalition, can continue to deliver critical services to ensure that, as outlined in the Paris Declaration on Fast-Track Cities Initiative, signed by Mayor Marty Walsh in August:

 - 90 percent of Boston residents living with HIV are aware of their status;